karanhk/Ralistic-Piano-Music-Generator/README.md

 This repository proposes a model which can generate realistic piano music without human interaction using General Adversarial Network (GAN) proposed by Ian Goodfellow in 2014.
 This model generates piano music of 37 seconds from a latent vector of size 14.
 It is trained on <a href="https://www.kaggle.com/datasets/jackvial/themaestrodatasetv2">MAESTRO V2 dataset </a>.
 The model is built with `Tensorflow` and completly implemented in `Python`.

+This generated music has many applications.
+In below video, i used generated music as background music for mario game.

 ## Detailed

 This repository proposes a deep learning model which generates realistic piano music without human interaction from a latent vector of size 14 using General Adversarial Network (GAN).
 The `midi2img.ipynb` convertes midi files to image, this image is the pitch vs time distribution of that midi file in the `png` format.
 The `midi2image.ipynb` takes 300 notes of midi and generates distribution accordingly, the number of notes can be changed as per convience.
 These `png` images is the training dataset for model.
 The model generates `png` image and this image is converted to `midi` using image2midi.